 Note: All the FFT calculations are performed on the PC.
 The raw time-signals are transferred from the instrument to the PC, where the FFT and averaging calculations are performed.
+The instrument itself does not calculate any spectral data.

 8.5.5 Scale